mateuszone/AdvertisementAPI/README.md

 ##### In repository, you have files: Dockerfile and docker-compose.yml.

-##### create .env file in AdvertisementAPI catalog and copy of it in API catalog and add custom env variables to set up postgre db.
+##### create .env file in AdvertisementAPI catalog and copy of it in API catalog and add custom env variables to set up postgre db:

 `POSTGRES_DB=type_your_db_name`